Today In History logo TIH

 1831

-The Regulament Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince while codifying serfdom for decades.
-This quasi-constitutional framework established the administrative backbone for modern Romanian statehood, shaping the region's legal and political evolution long before unification.
+The Regulamentul Organic imposed a strict Russian-backed constitution on Wallachia, centralizing power under a prince appointed with Moscow's approval while codifying serfdom for the peasant majority.
+This quasi-constitutional framework standardized administrative practices, established a bicameral legislature, and professionalized the military for the first time.
+Despite its authoritarian character, the document created the institutional backbone for modern Romanian statehood, shaping the region's legal and political evolution long before the principalities unified in 1859.

 Fun Facts